Destination or Hotel

 👨👩👧👦 Families

-🎢 Hit Katmandu Park in Magaluf – interactive adventure park with 4D cinema, mini golf and soft play
+🎢 Hit Katmandu Park in Magaluf, an interactive adventure park with a 4D cinema, splash zones and the iconic upside-down house that kids lose their minds for

 💑 Couples